 - Type of contracts, such as time charterparties and voyage charterparties

-You can attend either session as a standalone event or both for the comprehensive experience.
+You can attend any session as a standalone event, or all sessions for the comprehensive experience.

 For more information about the event series, a summary of climate challenges affecting the sector and a list of further reading to help you reflect on possible solutions, read our Shipping event series report.